"IMAGENET" of The Brain

 ( Note that we realase earlier another Open Data Base for digits 0-9

-The version 1.0 of MindBigData "IMAGENET" of The Brain, open Data Base contains 50,160 brain signals of 3 seconds each, captured with the stimulus of seeing a random image (10,032 so far) from the Imagenet ILSVRC2013 train dataset and thinking about it, over the course of 2018, from a single Test Subject David Vivancos. ( Note that we realase earlier another Open Data Base for digits 0-9 instead of images The "MNIST" of Brain Digits.)
+The version 1.04 of MindBigData "IMAGENET" of The Brain, open Data Base contains 70,060 brain signals of 3 seconds each, captured with the stimulus of seeing a random image (14,012 so far) from the Imagenet ILSVRC2013 train dataset and thinking about it, over the course of 2018, from a single Test Subject David Vivancos. ( Note that we realase earlier another Open Data Base for digits 0-9 instead of images The "MNIST" of Brain Digits.) and in 2021 (The Visual "MNIST" of Brain Digits, with real individual MNIST digits shown)

 All the signals have been captured using commercial